-Proceeding on Motion of the Commission to Review the State Universal Service Fund which the bulk are in the United States.66 Starlink offers broadband internet access and will offer standalone voice services.67
+Proceeding on Motion of the Commission to Review the State Universal Service Fund

-- 34. Regarding voice services, Starlink has applied for an eligible telecommunications carrier (ETC) designation as this would make it eligible to participate in the FCC's Lifeline program.68 Starlink's price for internet access service is \$499 for the satellite dish and \$99 per month for an internet connection.
-The price of the dish will likely decrease in the future.69 Starlink plans to offer its standalone voice service "at rates that are reasonably comparable to urban rates."70 In addition to Starlink's own telephony service,71 it is likely that independent VoIP providers will offer voice services using satellites.
-At least one VoIP provider (Ooma) has indicated that its "home phone service is Starlink compatible."72 - 35.
+- which the bulk are in the United States.
+66 Starlink offers broadband internet access and will offer standalone voice services.
+67 - 34.
+Regarding voice services, Starlink has applied for an eligible telecommunications carrier (ETC) designation as this would make it eligible to participate in the FCC's Lifeline program.
+68 Starlink's price for internet access service is \$499 for the satellite dish and \$99 per month for an internet connection.
+The price of the dish will likely decrease in the future.
+69 Starlink plans to offer its standalone voice service "at rates that are reasonably comparable to urban rates."
+In addition to Starlink's own telephony service, 71 it is likely that independent VoIP providers will offer voice services using satellites.
+At least one VoIP provider (Ooma) has indicated that its "home phone service is Starlink compatible."
+The provider (Ooma) has indicated that its "home phone service is Starlink". - 35.
 The FCC considered Starlink's internet broadband service quality high enough to qualify for its \$20.4 billion Regional Digital Opportunity Fund (RDOF).73 The FCC held its initial reverse auction (lowest subsidy request wins) in October 2020 and limited it to CBs that were unserved by fixed broadband with minimum 25/3 Mbps speeds (in contrast